rekhavulli/cucumber-rest-testing/README.md

 # cucumber-rest-testing
-This automation test suite is to automate the Rest api's for 'Jsonplaceholder' website.
+This automation test suite is to automate the Rest API's for 'Jsonplaceholder' website.

 Framework used for Automation: